Sanford Hinderlie: Critical reception

-Hinderlie's innovations in music technology have drawn critical interest for decades.
+Hinderlie's innovations in music technology have drawn interest from critics.
 On the opening of the Music Technology Center at Loyola University in 1989, Joseph LaRose of the Clarion Herald noted Hinderlie's role as director of the center, reporting that “Between 120 and 300 students will use the center every year, learning music theory, composition, electronic music, jazz, commercial music, and recording techniques.”
 Describing the center's equipment and opportunities, LaRose observed that “Electronic ingenuity has gone far beyond plugging electric guitars into gargantuan amplifiers, and thanks to its new Music Technology Center, Loyola music students are part of the electronic music revolution.”
 That same year, the Loyola Maroon detailed how Hinderlie's Synthesis 2000 ensemble “stretches the bounds of modern music through carefully manipulated computer-controlled synthesizers,” describing the result as an “eclectic mélange of sounds and rhythms ... a blend of classical, jazz, new age, funk, improvisation and rock all added together.”
 Noting that his 1989 visit to the Tbilisi Conservatory in the Republic of Georgia (Soviet Union) had served as a key cross-cultural exchange, the Maroon reflected on how Hinderlie's travels and his experiments in electronic music “allow him to expand and diversify his already unique musical style.”

-Hinderlie's skill as a performer and composer has also received acclaim.
-Music critics for the New Orleans Times-Picayune have praised his “vivid and exhilarating” achievements, noting that his musical effects are “purposefully applied, with little waste motion for the sake of chic, and the musicality and theatricality of his pieces [are] mutually supportive.”
+Hinderlie's accomplishments as a performer and composer have also received press attention.
+Music critics for the New Orleans Times-Picayune have described his playing as “vivid and exhilarating,” noting that his musical effects were “purposefully applied, with little waste motion for the sake of chic, and the musicality and theatricality of his pieces [are] mutually supportive.”
 These critics have also described Hinderlie as “one of the most inventive and solidly accomplished talents in town.
 As George Crumb did in the 1960s, Hinderlie employs unorthodox methods but comes up with an entertaining product unlikely to antagonize even the most conservative.
 Either by instinct or by design, he composes for the audience as well as for the musician. ...
 [He is] a musician of great authority and appeal.”
-Similarly, critic Melissa Wong has praised the “fluidity of his interpretations,” characterizing Hinderlie's presence as a performer as “exclusive to the stage, making constant contact with his instrument and fellow musicians.
+Similarly, critic Melissa Wong noted the “fluidity of his interpretations,” characterizing Hinderlie's presence as a performer as “exclusive to the stage, making constant contact with his instrument and fellow musicians.
 He demonstrate[s] self-confidence, yet he remain[s] personal with the audience with casual joking over the microphone between songs.”